-Students earn academic credit for externships with qualifying Judicial, government, and non-profit (501(c)) organizations.
-During the fall and spring semesters, the placement must be located in the Washington, D.C. metropolitan area.
+Students earn academic credit for externships with qualifying judicial, government, and non-profit (501(c)) organizations.
+Students may participate in the Field Placement Program after they have successfully completed the Law School's full-time first-year curriculum.
+Students who have not completed the entire full-time first-year curriculum may be eligible to participate in the Program if they can demonstrate that their placement will provide sufficient contemporaneous training to ensure the quality of the student educational experience in the Field Placement Program.
+During the fall and spring semesters, the placement must be located in the Washington, D.C. metropolitan area (this geographic restriction is inapplicable to the GW in New York program).
 Students may earn credit for externships outside of the D.C. metropolitan area, including international internships, during the summer session only.
 In order to enroll in the summer distance classes for U.S. placements, students must have completed at least 28 credits toward the J.D. degree.
 Students must complete two full academic years of law school prior to receiving credit for an international field placement.
 A list of pre-approved placements is available on the Law School portal and in the Field Placement Program Office.
 If a placement has not been previously approved, the assistant dean for field placement must approve the placement in order to finalize registration.
 Students enrolled in this course must fulfill a classroom component requirement by enrolling concurrently in Law 6469, 6669, 6670, 6671, 6672, 6674, or in another Law School course along with Law 6673, as determined by the assistant dean.
-Students who have already taken a corequisite course in conjunction with a previous placement (for which they earned Field Placement credit) may be eligible to waive the corequisite course requirement and participate in advanced field placement.
+Students who have already taken a corequisite course in conjunction with a previous placement (for which they earned Field Placement credit) may be eligible to waive the corequisite course requirement and participate in Advanced Field Placement (See Law 6667).
 All waiver requests must be approved by the assistant dean for field placement.
-Students participating in advanced field placement are required to complete reflective learning exercises under the supervision of a designated faculty member.
-Advanced field placement is not available to students seeking credit for their first judicial externship or for international externships, regardless of any previous corequisite course(s) taken.
+Advanced Field Placement is not available to students seeking credit for international externships or participating in the GW in New York Program, regardless of any previous corequisite course(s) taken.
 Students may enroll concurrently in this course and any other clinical course only with the permission of both instructors.
 This course is graded on a CR/NC basis and requires students to complete 60 hours of work and 5 pages of original and substantive writing per credit.
 Students may earn up to 4 field placement credits per semester for a total of no more than 8 credits for this course in their degree program.

 Students participating in the Domestic Violence Project must register for this course for 1 to 4 credits and enroll concurrently in Law 6674.
 Students participating in Environmental Lawyering must register for this course for 1 to 4 credits and enroll concurrently in Law 6469.
 Permission of the assistant dean for field placement is required prior to registration in this course and any corequisite courses.
-Additional information about the program, including a detailed description of program requirements, its registration process, and other policies and procedures is located in the Field Placement Student Handbook.
+Additional information about the program, including a detailed description of program requirements, its registration process, and other policies and procedures is located in the Field Placement Program Student Handbook.
 Students are responsible for reading the handbook and complying with all program policies and procedures.
+(Skills/E)